 Sausage and Lentil Soup

-Sausage and Lentil Soup is one of my favorite lentil soups, and this makes a great cold weather meal.
-And there's a lot of sausage and red peppers and not too many lentils, so check the nutritional information to see what you think!
+Sausage and Lentil Soup is one of my favorite lentil soup recipes, and this makes a great cold weather meal.
+And there's a lot of sausage and red peppers and not too many lentils, so this is surprisingly low in carbs for a soup with lentils!

 Ingredients